-About one in three respondents have low financial resilience, with 34 per cent holding a savings balance substantially lower than the median balance and 37 per cent saying they couldn't handle a major unexpected expense.
+About one in three respondents have low financial resilience, with 37 per cent saying they couldn't handle a major unexpected expense and 31 per cent observed with the worst savings balance outcomes.
 In addition, one third say they are not on track to secure their financial future (33 per cent) or provide for future needs (32 per cent).